Bases: BaseService

 """

-A method that gets the image ID used by a container.
+A method that gets the image ID of a container.

 :param name: The name of the container.

-:return: The image ID, or None if container doesn't exist.
+:return: The image ID string, or None if not found.

 """